'Barbenheimer' frenzy gives sluggish summer box office a major boost

 'BARBIE' SHINES

-Then, "Barbenheimer" became a cultural moment.
-AMC Entertainment, the world's largest theater chain, said last week that more than 20,000 people had purchased tickets to see "Barbie" and "Oppenheimer" on the same day.
+Then, "Barbenheimer" became a cultural moment, sending crowds to AMC Entertainment, Cineplex and other cinema chains.
+More than 200,000 people purchased tickets to see "Barbie" and "Oppenheimer" on the same day, according to the National Association of Theatre Owners.

-"Barbie" won the debut weekend battle with an estimated $155 million in U.S. and Canadian ticket sales.
-That ranked as the biggest opening of 2023 and for any movie directed by a woman.
+Now, summer domestic ticket sales stand roughly 1 per cent ahead of the same point in 2022, research firm Comscore said, while year-to-date totals are up 16 per cent from 2022.

+Still, the $5.4 billion total so far this year ranks 19 per cent behind the pre-pandemic times of 2019.

 "I'm tickled pink at this historic weekend," gushed Jeff Goldstein, head of domestic theatrical distribution at Warner Bros, the studio that released "Barbie."
 "People are having a great time.
 The conversation is so upbeat and so positive."

-Barbie maker Mattel Inc had launched an all-out global marketing blitz to stoke the frenzy.
+Barbie maker Mattel Inc had launched an all-out global marketing blitz to stoke the frenzy, lighting London landmarks in pink and partnering on hundreds of products.
 "Barbie" took in $337 million worldwide.

 Not all of the "Barbie" buzz was positive.
 Some U.S. Republicans objected to a map in the movie that they said was pro-China, which prompted Vietnam to ban the film.
 Warner Bros said "Barbie" was not making a geopolitical statement.

-"Oppenheimer," from Comcast Corp's Universal Pictures, took in $174 million globally, including $80.5 million in the U.S. and Canada, a strong start for a three-hour adult drama.
-The film stars Cillian Murphy as scientist J. Robert Oppenheimer.
+"Oppenheimer," from Comcast Corp's Universal Pictures, took in $174 million globally, a strong start for a three-hour adult drama.
+The film stars Cillian Murphy as scientist J. Robert Oppenheimer, the man who developed the atomic bomb that ended World War Two.

+"This feels like a (pre-COVID) weekend where a big Marvel movie or a Star Wars movie or a big Disney movie came out, but this didn't involve any of those things," said Box Office Pro senior analyst Shawn Robbins.
+"With the right content out there, people want to go see it on the big screen."

-While Hollywood celebrated the busy weekend, cinemas face a thinning slate ahead.
-The next big action movie is November's "Dune - Part 2."
+While Hollywood celebrated the bustling weekend, cinemas face a thinning slate ahead.
+The next big action movie on the schedule is November's "Dune - Part 2."

-The industry also is grappling with strikes by Hollywood writers and actors, which could delay some upcoming titles, and still faces the reality that many 2023 titles fell flat.
+Plus, the ongoing work stoppages could delay some upcoming titles, and the industry still faces the reality that many 2023 movie releases fell flat.

 "A lot of these blockbusters just didn't go over well," Bock said.
 "That's a problem for Hollywood because most of us expected the industry to blow away the summer of 2022."